 Look, we all want cool gear.
 But buying a high-end shotgun before you’ve even shot your first match is like buying a race car before you learn how to drive stick.

 A tuned-up 870 with a Nordic tube can get you through your first season – and you’ll come out of it with skills that actually translate when you do upgrade.
+The same extension tube can be used on your next shotgun, you just need to change out the adapter depending on the threads.

 Don’t Have One Yet?
 Here’s What to Look For